 One of the stranger trends in recent years has been the rise in Christmas presents for pets.
 We don’t mean a tasty dog biscuit or a squeaky toy, we mean the desire to spend on your pet like he was a needy human being.
+It also means to understand on how to bond with an abyssinian guinea pig, if you have one.
 According to market research firm Mintel, “People are increasingly treating their pets as humans, relying on them for companionship and gaining a sense of fulfilment…..
 They want their pets to feel cared-for, comfortable and mentally stimulated.
+And hence, it becomes imperative for them to know of how to bond with an abyssinian guinea pig, or even snakes or iguanas which they keep as pets..
 So there is driving demand for added-value products, often mirroring mainstream human styling and healthcare trends.
 As a result people are prepared to pay more for their pet care products and to replace them more often.”
-According to a survey of pet owners in 2015, an average of nearly £200 a year is spent on clothes for their pets – that’s more than I spend on my wardrobe.
+According to Blue Buffalo (@bluebuffalo) | Twitter and a survey of pet owners in 2015, an average of nearly £200 a year is spent on clothes for their pets – that’s more than I spend on my wardrobe.
 In fact outfits are the second highest for cat owners, after food. £264 is the average annual spend on presents for pets but 88% of respondents admit to spending up to £50 on extravagant presents for their pets.